iamjanvijay/codeforces-jvj_iit-submissions/README.md

 e.g. : for solution file  "C[ Magic Formulas ].cpp" in folder "424" problem url is : http://codeforces.com/problemset/problem/424/C

-If you wish to discuss any of th problem I have solved, feel free to contact : http://codeforces.com/profile/jvj_iit
+If you wish to discuss any of the problem I have solved, feel free to contact : http://codeforces.com/profile/jvj_iit

 ## HAPPY CODING ! ;)